jason-victor1/blockchain-info/README.md

 ## Ethereum Hashing

-Ethereum employs the **Keccak-256 hashing algorithm**, a cryptographic hash function from the **Keccak family**, producing a fixed 256-bit hash.
+Ethereum employs the **Keccak-256 hashing algorithm** which is a cryptographic hash function from the **Keccak family**.
+This produces a fixed 256-bit hash.
 It was selected as the basis for **SHA-3** by NIST in 2012 and is widely used in blockchain applications like Ethereum for ensuring data integrity and generating addresses.

 ### Key Features of Keccak-256

 - **Input-Independent Length:** Accepts messages of any length but outputs a fixed 256-bit hash.
-- **Secure Properties:** Resistant to collisions and preimage attacks, ensuring robust cryptographic security.
+- **Secure Properties:** Resistant to collisions and preimage attacks which ensures robust cryptographic security.
-- **Deterministic:** The same input always generates the same hash, making it predictable for verification purposes.
+- **Deterministic:** The same input always generates the same hash which makes it predictable for verification purposes.
-- **Efficient and Robust:** Guarantees an avalanche effect, where even small changes in the input produce significantly different outputs.
+- **Efficient and Robust:** It Guarantees an avalanche effect.
+This is where even small changes in the input produce significantly different outputs.

 We will focus on the concept of hashing with Keccak-256 being a cornerstone of Ethereum's security and reliability.

 **Hashing Process:**
-- Any data entered into the data section of the application is processed by the SHA-256 hash algorithm, resulting in a unique hash.
+- Any data entered into the data section of the application is processed by the SHA-256 hash algorithm which will result in a unique hash.
-- No matter the input size, the generated hash string's length remains constant.
+- The generated hash string's length remains constant no matter the input size.

 ### Understanding Blocks

-Now that we understand hashing and fixed-length strings, let's look at the structure of a blockchain—a collection of blocks.
+We understand hashing and fixed-length strings so now let's look at the structure of a blockchain—a collection of blocks.

 **Block Structure:**
 - A block contains three parts: block number, nonce, and data.
 - All three parts are processed through the hash algorithm to produce the hash for that block.
-- Even a minor change in the data results in an entirely different hash, invalidating the block.
+- Even a minor change in the data results in an entirely different hash which invalidates the block.

 **Mining:**
-- Mining involves finding a nonce that produces a hash following a specific pattern, such as starting with four zeros.
+- Mining involves finding a nonce that produces a hash following a specific pattern such as starting with four zeros.
 - This process involves computational trial and error.
-- The criteria a miner must solve varies between blockchains, but the concept remains the same.
+- The criteria a miner must solve varies between blockchains but the concept remains the same.

 ### The Inherent Beauty of Blockchain: Immutability